 - duplication of three kilometres of track between Bacchus Marsh station and Maddingley stabling facilities

-- a new 4.5 kilometre passing loop at Ballan
+- a new 4.5-kilometre passing loop at Ballan

-- track duplication at Wendouree
+- track duplication and station upgrades at Wendouree

-- a new four kilometre passing loop at Millbrook, making it possible to close the existing Bungaree loop and remove five level crossings.
+- a new four-kilometre passing loop at Millbrook, making it possible to close the existing Bungaree loop and remove five level crossings.

 The Ballarat Line Upgrade is being delivered by the Melbourne Metro Rail Authority (MMRA).

 MMRA is responsible for the planning and implementation of the Regional Rail Revival program on behalf of the State Government of Victoria.